aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/index.md

 ---
-title: Framework
+title: The DAO Framework
 ---

-## The DAO Framework
+## The Infrastructure Behind the AraongOS DAO Framework

 To enable the creation of DAOs and setup of plugins, aragonOS provides the necessary **framework infrastructure**.
+This infrastructure consists of multiple smart contracts being related to the **creation of DAOs** and the **management of the Aragon Marketplace** - a curated list of plugins.

 <div class="center-column">